oucar/oucar/README.md

 ### Hi there, I'm Onur 👋

-## I'm a Sophomore who is majoring in Computer Science B.S. along with a Minor in Mathematics!!
+## I'm a Junior who is majoring in Computer Science B.S. along with a Minor in Mathematics!!

 - 🔭 I'm currently improving my Data Structures & Algorithm skills using C++ and JavaScript.
 - 🌱 I’m currently learning MERN stack development (mainly focused on the backend side).